-Table 1 below provides average values reflecting students' perceptions in terms of the various constructs which underpin learning and studying.
+Table 1 below provides average values reflecting students' perceptions in terms of the various constructs which underpin learning and studying. students' pedagogic learning orientation appeared to hinge on the approaches they use as well as the extent to which they are well-organised in their study methods, use their time efficiently, and put concentrated effort into their work.

-Table 1: Average values reflecting students' perceptions in terms of the various constructs which underpin learning and studying
+Table 1: Average scores reflecting students' perceptions in terms of the various constructs which underpin learning and studying